 Chase, Richard.
 "Soldier Jack."
 The Jack Tales.
 Boston: Houghton, 1943, 172-79.
 With three drawings by Berkeley Williams, Jr., including a full-page picture of Jack's confrontation with the flying devils and the pack of cards they play with.
 Chase notes that this tale combines type 332, Godfather Death, and type 330, The Smith Outwits the Devil.

 Soldier Jack, or The Man Who Caught Death in a Sack, 1988.
 Dir.
 Tom Davenport.
 Davenport Films.
 Videocassette.
 40 minutes.
+Free stream available at From the Brothers Grimm, beginning in 2015.
 Jack revives the President's dying daughter with his magic sack.
 At the end of the film he is persuaded that everyone who has been aging so long needs to die, so he lets death out of the sack.

 Davenport, Tom, and Gary Carden.
 "Soldier Jack, or The Man Who Caught Death in a Sack."
 From the Brothers Grimm: A Contemporary Retelling of American Folktales and Classic Stories.
 Fort Atkinson, WI: Highsmith, 1992.
 Story with photographs from the film.
 See also AppLit's Bibliography of Davenport's Fairy Tale Films.

 "Jack and Old Raggedy Bones."
 In Haley, Gail E. Mountain Jack Tales.
 New York: Dutton, 1992.
 Jack is a middle-aged man coming home from the wars after "twenty year or more."
 Haley's two wood engravings show a grinning skeletal figure as Old Raggedy Bones, or Old Man Death.
 See Appalachian Folktale Collections A-J for more details on Haley's book of Jack tales and Muncimeg.